CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/reports.md

     * e.g. `1609459200,1609545600` for the single day of 1 January 2021
   * _Note: for all window options, if a window is requested that spans "partial" days, the window will be rounded up to include the nearest full date(s)._
     * e.g. `2021-01-01T15:04:05Z,2021-01-02T20:21:22Z` will return the two full days of 1 January 2021 and 2 January 2021
-* `aggregateBy` the desired aggregation parameter -- equivalent to _Breakdown_ in the Kubecost Cloud Cost UI.
+* `aggregateBy` the desired aggregation parameter -- equivalent to _Breakdown_ in the nOps Cloud Cost UI.
 Supports:
   * `accountID`
   * `category`
   * `label` requires the following format: `label:<label_name>`